 For you ultralight enthusiasts, the Rho LT Crew offers one of the best warmth-to-weight ratios we’ve seen.
 It remains minimal in features—no hood, zippers, or thumb loops—except for a small zippered chest pocket for tiny essentials.

 For serious cold-weather adventurers, the Rho LT Crew is a smart investment.
-It’s perfect for cold, damp conditions, and while it’s too warm for tropical climates, it performs exceptionally well in alpine environments, shoulder seasons, or as part of a winter layering system.
+It’s perfect for cold, damp conditions.
+It’s too warm for tropical climates, but it performs exceptionally well in alpine environments, shoulder seasons, or as part of a winter layering system.
 Although it’s priced higher than some, the performance and comfort it offers make it a strong choice for ultralighters, cold weather explorers, or anyone who runs cold.

 REI Midweight Half Zip